iNavFlight/inav/docs/Settings.md

 ### mc_cd_roll

-Multicopter Control Derivative gain for ROLL.
+Multicopter Control Derivative gain for ROLL (known as 'Feed Forward' in Betaflight).
 The CD intoduces a term to the PID controller that is the magnitude of the Setpoint change.
 Fast inputs produce a high CD gain to help push the MC into a move; in advance of the P-gain if set high enough.

 | Default | Min | Max |
 | --- | --- | --- |